YangletLiu/Tensor_Layer_Neural_Networks/ImageNet-1K & ImageNet-21K/README.md

 Using the same device, The method supports larger batch size during training.
 For ResNet34, this method increased the upper limit of batch size from 512 to 2048.
-This brings about reduced training time or more flexible hyperparameter search space.[8]
+This brings about reduced training time or more flexible hyper-parameter search space.[8]

 The 76.1% [6]accuracy for ResNet34 is state-of-the-art (SOTA).
 A setting of similar accuracy(76.4%)[9] requires 372 hours for training.
 Using the same experimental setting of [9], we achieve the 78.29 % accuracy in 281 hours.
 Our method can be adapted to various experimental setting to achieve SOTA-level accuracy.
 For lighter training methods, spectral-ResNet34-sub16 using same experimental setting as the baseline (73.51%).
 We also achieve higher accuracy in less training time.

+The 75.48 % [5] and 77.15 % [5] accuracy for ResNet34 and ResNet50 using the 10-crop testing method.
+It takes the center crop and 4 corner crops of images and its horizontal reflection. networks testing on the 10 parts images to get 10 result vectors, and average these vectors to get the final result.

+10-crop testing will increase the accuracy about 1%~2%, but increase inference cost by 10 times.
+Most works does not use it in their experiment.
+We just use 10-crop testing in our experiment of resnet50.

 ## ImageNet-21K [2]

 ImageNet-21K has 14,197,122 images for 21,841 classes.

-We resize this iamges of different sizes to 336 x 336 x 3.
+We resize this images of different sizes to 336 x 336 x 3.
 For spectral method, we split the dataset into 36 sub-datasets.

 Input size : 56 x 56 x 3;